MollyBurkmar1/Dynamics_Quadratic_EoS/README.md

 In this notebook, a system of differential equations describing standard dark matter and radiation, the Hubble expansion, and dark energy with a non-linear quadratic equation of state (EoS) is analysed.
 Non-singular bouncing models are the generic closed model when only dark matter with the quadratic EoS considered here is present.
 The aim of this analysis is to understand the effect dark matter and radiation have on these closed bouncing models.
 The full system is 4-dimensional, therefore we project the dynamics on to 2-dimensional and 3-dimensional planes by integrating the differential equations for dark matter and radiation with respect to the dark energy.

-This analysis in the notebook provides:
+The analysis in the notebook provides:

 + the fixed points of the full system of equations and the sub-manifolds with their eigenvalues,
 + analysis of the range of Einstein fixed points that can be admitted by the system